A CONVERSATION WITH SIGNE WHITSON

 You know, the child who bullies doesn’t start out using their most aggressive tactics in their first interaction with a target.
 They try something little at first – they call someone a name, they roll their eyes, they leave someone out, etc. If they get away with it (if the person doesn’t stand up for themselves or if nobody intervenes) then the next day they do something a bit bigger, a bit meaner, until it becomes a pattern.
 When you have an adult who is aware of what’s going on, or a peer who’s brave enough to jump in with a Bully Ban when the problem is still little, they can be extremely effective in nipping the problem behaviour in the bud.

-GRAPEVINE: I’ve seen some heartbreaking reports on the effects of bullying on kids – even sometimes leading, tragically, to suicide.
-I want so badly to protect my children from the hugely negative impact bullying can have … How can I, as a mum, go about making my home a safe place – a refuge from bullying – for my kids?
+GV: I’ve seen some heartbreaking reports on the effects of bullying on kids – even sometimes leading, tragically, to suicide – and I want so badly to protect my children.
+How can I, as a mum, go about making my home a safe place – a refuge from bullying – for my kids?

-GRAPEVINE: Okay, so let’s say a parent has been laying the groundwork; talking with her kids, listening to her kids – and she hasn’t seen any signs that her child has been bullied.
+GV: Okay, so let’s say a parent has been laying the groundwork – talking with her kids, listening to her kids – and she hasn’t seen any signs that her child has been bullied.
 But then she discovers – to her horror – that her child is actually bullying another child.
 What should she do?

 If you find that your child has bullied someone else, it is not helpful to simply punish her and assume that the problem will never happen again.
 Positive long-term changes in behaviour come when parents open a two-way dialogue with their kids about specific situations, and communicate their expectations for how kids are expected to treat others.
 If your daughter is missing some social skills in how she handles anger or manages friendship conflicts, teach her the skills that she needs!
 Help her to feel heard and understood rather than alienated and punished.
 Make compassion and kindness family values.